 Passionate, tender, amorous poetry from days gone by

-A collection of poems and quotes from the great Zen masters
+A collection from the great Zen masters

 An Early Poem